igor-martynov/abbr_helper/README.md

     pip3 install flask
     pip3 install docx

-  2. Copy directory to desired destination
+  2. Copy project directory to desired destination

   3. Set up autostart, if it is required.
     For systemd-managed Linux distros, edit supplied .service file to reflect path to abbr_helper.py - please edit WorkingDirectory and ExecStart vars.
 Then copy .service file to systemd service dir.